Fan Management Training

 Fan-tastic Relations: Communication Skills for Athletes and Others Representing a Team

-This fan-management and public-relations course will:
+This fan-management course will:

 - Help athletes and others associated with a team to align their behavior with the team’s desired image.